By Helen S and Dan

 This needs to be done carefully.
 It's a powerful technique, but is easy to mess up.
 You first need to understand how money transfers work.
 If you don't, please read Money Transfers first.
 Don't simply try to withdraw cash from your credit card; you'd incur fees and massive interest charges.

 Not all cards let you do this, you need a specialist Money Transfer card.
 Once you have one, you can use it to transfer 'cash' from the card into your bank account.
 Make sure you tell the card provider explicitly that you want to do a money transfer.

 Let's use an example.
 Suppose you do a money transfer of £2,000 from a card to your bank account.
-You now have £2,000 in your bank account ready to spend, and owe a debt of £2,080 on the card (including the 4% transfer fee).
+You now have £2,000 in your bank account ready to spend, and owe a debt of £2,060 on the card (including a 2.99% transfer fee).
 Money transfers usually give you a 0% period, so use this to pay off the debt on the card.